The Salesman's Improved Paths: 3/2+1/34 Integrality Gap and Approximation Ratio: Preliminaries

-The best-of-many Christofides' (BOMC) algorithm computes a minimum cost $T_S\triangle \{s,t\}$-join for every tree $S$ with $\lambda_S>0$, and outputs the resulting $\{s,t\}$-tour of minimum total cost.
-The cost of the BOMC solution is at most the cost of the $\{s,t\}$-tour we obtain by adding a $T_{\Sscr}\triangle\{s,t\}$-join to a randomly chosen spanning tree $\Sscr$ with $\Pr(\Sscr=S)=\lambda_S$.
-Clearly, the expected cost of $\Sscr$ is equal to $c(x^*)$; the main difficulty for the analysis of the s-t path TSP version of Christofides' algorithm is the ``parity correction'' part.
-It follows from Edmonds and Johnson~\cite{EdmJ73} that the $T_S\triangle \{s,t\}$-join polyhedron is As noted above, Wolsey~\cite{Wolsey80} observed for the TSP (i.e. for $s=t$) and a solution $x^*$ to the subtour elimination LP for the TSP that $x^*/2$ is in the $T$-join polyhedron for any set $ T\subseteq V,\,\hbox{$|T|$ even}$.
-If $s\neq t$ this is not true anymore for a solution $x^*$ to the corresponding subtour elimination LP since for cuts $U$ separating $s$ and $t$, called {\em $s-t$ cuts}, $f(U)=1$ in the LP, and hence we are only guaranteed that $x^*(\delta(U))/2\ge \frac12$.
+The cost of the BOMC solution is at most $\sum_{S\in \Sscr} \lambda_S c(S+J_S)$, a convex combination of the costs of the constructed $\{s,t\}$-tours.
+Clearly, $\sum_{S\in \Sscr}\lambda_Sc(S)=c(x^*)$; the main difficulty for the analysis of the $s-t$ path TSP version of Christofides' algorithm is the ``parity correction'' part.
+The $T_S\tr$-join polyhedron is (Edmonds and Johnson~\cite{EdmondsJ73}):

+As noted above, Wolsey~\cite{Wolsey80} observed for the TSP (i.e. for $s=t$) and a solution $x^*$ to the subtour elimination LP for the TSP that $x^*/2$ is in the $T$-join polyhedron for any set $ T\subseteq V,\,\hbox{$|T|$ even}$.
+(It is actually in the form we need it in Cunningham's \cite{Cunningham86}'s independent manuscript.)
+If $s\neq t$ this is not true any more for a solution $x^*$ to the corresponding subtour elimination LP since for $U\subseteq V$ containing exactly one of $s$ and $t$, $f(U)=1$ in the LP, and hence we are only guaranteed that $x(\delta(U))/2\ge 1/2$.
+If $U\subset V$ and $|U\cap \{s,t\}|=1$, we call the edge set $\delta(U)$ an {\em $s-t$ cut}.